 H1: Users with higher desire to improve their driving skills will have a better driving performance.

 The app informs drivers of their driving behaviors every day by giving feedback and provides a means of mutual supervision between users.
-(Steg and Vlek 2009)As a form of extrinsic motivation, the app might drive users to change their behaviors.
+This feedback provides drivers with specific knowledge of their driving performance and heightens their awareness of the risks of their behaviors.
+Additionally, the mutual supervision between users help build role models so that it can strengthen social norms (Steg and Vlek 2009), thus restraining drivers’ poor driving behaviors.
+In summary, as a form of extrinsic motivation, the app might drive users to change their behaviors.
 Thus, we hypothesize:

 H2: App usage is positively correlated with better driving performance.